Keshav-Aggarwal/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Final Model Architecture

 The final model architecture (model.py lines ) consisted of a convolution neural network with the following layers and layer sizes:
+* Lambda layer: To normalize the data (input shape=(160, 320, 3))
+* Cropping layer: To remove the unnecessary data i.e. sky and car hood by cropping top 58 and bottom 24 px.
+* Convolution layer: Of size 24x5x5 with a stride of 2x2 with 'relu' activation function
+* Convolution layer: Of size 36x5x5 with a stride of 2x2 with 'relu' activation function
+* Convolution layer: Of size 48x5x5 with a stride of 2x2 with 'relu' activation function
+* Dropout layer: to reduce overfitting with 0.2 probability
+* Convolution layer: Of size 64x3x3 with a stride of 2x2 with 'relu' activation function
+* Convolution layer: Of size 64x3x3 with a stride of 1x1 with 'relu' activation function
+* Flatten layer: To convert data to 1-D
+* Dropout layer: to reduce overfitting with 0.2 probability
+* Dense layer: Fully connected layer with 100 neurons
+* Dense layer: Fully connected layer with 50 neurons
+* Dropout layer: to reduce overfitting with 0.2 probability
+* Dense layer: Fully connected layer with 10 neurons
+* Dense layer: Output layer with 1 neurons

 ![alt text](images/model.jpg)